Multi-stop route planning

 Automating tasks like sending customer ETA notification and proof of delivery can save you hours of manual labor hours over the course of a week for example.

-It’s also important to ensure that functionality like route optimization and driver management come as standard if you are planning for any more than 3 vehicles or drivers at one time.
+It’s also important to ensure that functionality like route optimization, fleet tracking software and driver management come as standard if you are planning for any more than 3 vehicles or drivers at one time.

 Are you ready to transform your multi-drop delivery operations?